michaelpineirocode/jam-py/README.md

 # Motivation

 Jam-py is one of my ongoing projects to learn about interpreted programming languages.
-It has uses in many forms though, through the development of a lexer and parser, which have many use cases.
+It has uses in many forms though, through the development of a lexer and parser, which have use cases including but not limited to translators, grammer checkers, and interpreted programming languages.

 # Build Status